BingX Review 2026

 - Click "Sign Up" in the top right

-- Choose email registration (I recommend email over phone number for easier account recovery)
+- Choose email registration (email is preferable to phone number for easier account recovery)

 - Enter your email, create a password with at least 8 characters including uppercase, lowercase, and numbers